 History of National Native American Heritage Month

 National Native American Month started off as an effort to get a day of appreciation and acknowledgment for the unique contributions made by the first Americans for the growth and establishment of the United States.
 The effort has now resulted in a whole month being celebrated for that purpose.

-Dr. Arthur C. Parker was one of the first supporters of American Indian Day.
+Dr. Arthur C. Parker was one of the first supporters of having an American Indian Day.
 He was a Seneca Indian and the director of the Museum of Arts and Science in Rochester, New York.
-He was also the one to convince the Boy Scouts of America to create a day for the Native Americans, the Boy Scouts adopted this day for three days.
+He was also the one to convince the Boy Scouts of America to create a day for the Native Americans — the Boy Scouts adopted this day for three days.

 In 1915, a plan concerning American Indian Day was formally approved in the annual Congress of the American Indian Association meeting.
 The president of the American Indian Association, Rev. Sherman Coolidge, called upon the country to observe this day.

 The first time American Indian Day was declared was in May 1916.
 In 1990, a joint resolution was approved by George H.W.
 Bush, which called for November to be named National American Heritage Month.
 Declarations like these have been issued since 1994, such as Native American Heritage Month and National American Indian and Alaska Native Heritage Month.

 Dr. Arthur was the first person to persuade the Boy Scouts to observe a day for the Native Americans.

 The director of the American Indian Association calls for a separate day for the American Indians.